Peter of Alcántara

 "He does much in the sight of God who does his best, be it ever so little."

-Peter of Alcántara was a sixteenth-century Spanish Franciscan who pushed penance to extraordinary limits — eating once every three days, sleeping upright for a few hours — yet his Treatise on Prayer was declared by a pope to have been written under the inspiration of the Holy Spirit, and praised by Teresa of Ávila as a masterpiece.
+Peter of Alcántara was a sixteenth-century Spanish Franciscan who ate once every three days and slept upright for a few hours a night.
+His Treatise on Prayer and Meditation was declared by Pope Gregory XV to have been written under the inspiration of the Holy Spirit, and Teresa of Ávila praised it as a masterpiece of interior guidance.

 Early Life